 - A worker has been diagnosed as having coronavirus and there is reasonable evidence it was caused by work exposure.
 This must be reported as a case of disease.

 - An unintended incident at work has led to someone's possible or actual exposure to coronavirus, this must be reported as a dangerous occurrence.

-If employers do not take appropriate steps to comply with the relevant law and guidance such as social distancing at work or ensuring workers in 'shielded' category follow NHS advice to self-isolate, the HSE could simply provide advice or issue enforcement notices.
+If employers do not take appropriate steps to comply with the relevant law and guidance such as social distancing at work or ensuring workers in formerly 'shielded' or vulnerable categories follow NHS advice to self-isolate, the HSE could simply provide advice or issue enforcement notices.
 The HSE will be conducting spot inspections and responding to reports from concerned individuals.
 In Scotland and Wales the police can enforce social distancing in the workplace.

 Travelling to work

 It will be difficult for employees to prove that they contracted the disease travelling into work and that the employer should be liable.
 However, employers may be liable if employees can show that they were unnecessarily exposed to risk when there were alternatives available.